 Your video needs to look beautiful and have a clear and powerful message.
 It is easy to be daunted by the prospect of scripting a video for your business, for most people it’s not part of the day job!
 Get it wrong, and the effectiveness of your final video will be compromised, but get it right and you will create one of the most powerful and persuasive marketing assets your business has ever had.

-In this post I will provide you with a framework to help kick start the script writing process.
-All you need to worry about is telling your story in the right order; why, how, what.
+In this post, I will provide you with a framework to help kick-start the script-writing process.
+All you need to worry about is telling your story in the right order; why, how, and what.
 This idea is called the golden circle in the marketing world, and it explains why some organisations are able to inspire where others aren’t.

 Why.
 How.
 What.

 Every organisation on the planet knows what they do, 100%.
 Some know how they do it, whether you call it your differentiating value proposition, your proprietary process or your USP.
 But very few organisations know why they do what they do, and the answer can’t be ‘for profit’.
 Profit is a result, but the ‘why’ should be the purpose, the cause, and the belief behind the business.
 Why does your organisation exist?

 Many organisations start with the ‘what’ when it comes to marketing.

 But this is a mistake.
 The goal is to do business with people who believe what you believe, and so our marketing message needs to be focused on the ‘why’.